How to Freeze Brussels Sprouts

 Freezing Brussels sprouts on a sheet pan lets you easily parcel out perfect portion sizes.

 • The next morning, put the frozen Brussels sprouts into pint freezer bags, date and label the bags, and put them back into the freezer.
 Remove as much air as possible from bags before sealing.
-These Brussels sprouts will be delicious to get out and bake or steam when the snow flies.
-NOTE: If you don’t have a big enough space for freezing on a tray, then pack the sprouts in serving-size groups directly into freezer bags.
+These sprouts will be delicious to bake or steam when the snow flies.
+NOTE: If you don’t have enough space to freeze on a tray, pack the sprouts in serving-size groups directly into freezer bags.
 Keep in a single layer and avoid overpacking.

-Some people on the internet advise that you can freeze raw Brussels sprouts without any processing.
-I find that blanching the sprouts helps them to maintain their integrity and flavor.
+Some people on the internet advise freezing raw brussels sprouts without any processing.
+I find that blanching the sprouts helps them maintain their integrity and flavor.

-I love grabbing a bag of fresh frozen Brussels sprouts to use in recipes, such as the Brussels Sprouts with Sundried Tomatoes or the Cream of Brussels Sprouts Soup.
+I love grabbing a bag of fresh frozen brussels sprouts for recipes, such as the Brussels Sprouts with Sundried Tomatoes or the Cream of Brussels Sprouts Soup.

-Additionally, Brussels sprouts can be kept for an extended period of time in a cool, dark place.
+Additionally, brussels sprouts can be kept for an extended period of time in a cool, dark location.
 Learn how to preserve your harvest without a root cellar.

 About The Author